+There are several Jack Daniel’s tour options you can take.
 In the past few years, the distillery has evolved, thanks to a piece of legislation that changed some archaic laws in this dry county a few years ago.
-If you’re not a drinker, you can still take the Dry County Tour ($14).
-If you want to sample a bit of the hard stuff, but aren’t really a whiskey connoisseur (yet), the Flight of Jack Daniel’s Tour ($20), in which you get to taste a flight of five, is the perfect option for you.
+If you’re not a drinker, you can still take the Dry County Tour.
+If you want to sample a bit of the hard stuff, but aren’t really a whiskey connoisseur (yet), the Flight of Jack Daniel’s Tour, in which you get to taste a flight of five, is the perfect option for you.

 No matter when you’re visiting or which tour you choose, however, you need to make tour reservations in advance.
 SVV tried to drop in midweek last fall when one of our muralists was in town, and even then, it was more than a two-hour wait to get on a tour as a walk-in.

-Purses and backpacks are no longer allowed in the distillery, so bear this in mind and either pack a fanny pack (words I thought I’d never utter!) or wear something with pockets so you can take your phone and wallet with you.
+Purses and backpacks are no longer allowed in the distillery, so bear this in mind and either take a fanny pack or wear something with pockets so you can take your phone and wallet with you.
 You’ll (obviously) need your ID to get in.

 Cameras are allowed, and there are free lockers in the visitor’s center in which you can store your belongings if you don’t leave them in the car.

 The tours themselves are fascinating, both because of the history of the area, the spring that feeds the whiskey and the process of manufacturing such a product in general.

 When I say you get a behind-the-scenes look at distilling, I’m being serious; on the Angel’s Share tour, at least, we got to venture out and see where the barrels are charred and learn more about how the char brings the natural sugars of the wood out and how toasting them to a certain degree alters the final taste, much like a marshmallow.

 We also got to inhale the vapors from distillation, something SVV took full advantage of, using it as his personal cologne.
 Jack is missing a big market here!